top of page

 The Research Fellow portion of our program is designed as a two-year time commitment.

-Yes, although coursework during the academic year leaves less flexibility for international travel.
+Yes, although coursework during the academic year leaves less flexibility for research and travel.
 Research Fellows who wish to pursue the MPH must commence the program during their first year of the fellowship.
 Our past fellows have completed the MPH program as part-time students, full-time students, and summer-only students.
+This is strongly discouraged for Research Collaborators, who are only part of PGSSC for one year.

 In the past, our fellows have enrolled in the Clinical Effectiveness, Global Health, and Quantitative Methods concentrations.
 The Clinical Effectiveness concentration and the Summer-Only MPH option typically give fellows the greatest flexibility to travel and work on research.
 We encourage you to talk with us and the Harvard T.H.
 Chan School of Public Health to determine the concentration that will work best for you.